top of page

 It can be associated with a range of contexts, such as an argument, story, piece of evidence, or even a personality.
 When something is termed compelling, it denotes that it is persuasive, enthralling or convincingly strong to the extent that it draws you in or makes you believe or invest in it.
 For instance, a compelling story would be one that is so engaging that it's hard to put down, while a compelling argument is one that presents its points so effectively that it's difficult to dispute.
 In essence, 'compelling' often indicates a magnetic and influential quality that is difficult to ignore or resist.

-Example sentences of compelling
+Example sentences containing compelling

 1. The documentary presented a compelling case for environmental conservation.